Mortgage Pre-Approval: What It Is & How to Get Pre-Approved

 - DTI

-Knowing which documentation you need to provide can help streamline the pre-approval process, so it’s usually best to contact your lender to determine which documents they’ll need ahead of time.
+Knowing what documentation you need for mortgage pre-approval can help streamline the process, so it’s usually best to contact your lender ahead of time and ask.
 In most cases, your lender will ask for the following:

 - Pay stubs and W-2s